derekkraan/horde/README.md

 # Contributing

 Contributions are welcome!
 Feel free to open an issue if you'd like to discuss a problem or a possible solution.
 Pull requests are much appreciated.

-If you end up using `Horde` then feel free to ping me on twitter: @derekkraan.